 The bill amends K.S.A.
 22-3302 and K.S.A.
-22-3303 to establish clearer procedures for assessing a defendant's competency to stand trial, particularly focusing on the distinction between misdemeanor and felony charges.
-For misdemeanor charges, the court is mandated to order an outpatient examination, while for felony charges, outpatient evaluations are permitted but require a hearing to justify any inpatient evaluations.
-The bill also emphasizes the importance of providing copies of evaluation orders to relevant state officials and ensures that statements made by defendants during these evaluations cannot be used against them in court.
-A timeline is set for competency evaluations, requiring certification within 90 days, and if a defendant is found incompetent, involuntary commitment proceedings must be initiated if competency is not restored within six months.
+22-3303 to establish new procedures for evaluating the competency of defendants to stand trial, particularly focusing on the distinction between misdemeanor and felony charges.
+For misdemeanor charges, the court is required to order an outpatient examination, while for felony charges, outpatient evaluations may be ordered, but a hearing is necessary to justify any inpatient evaluations.
+The bill emphasizes the importance of providing copies of evaluation orders to relevant state officials and outlines the process for determining competency, including the potential for jury involvement and the requirement for psychiatric or psychological examinations.
+It also ensures that statements made during these evaluations cannot be used against the defendant in court.

 Statutes affected: